ENCODE-DCC/ptools/README.md

 If you are using singularity use `--singularity` option instead of `--docker`.

 After the run finishes, the `metadata.json` containing detailed information of the run is written.
 In `outputs` section of the `metadata.json` you will find the location of the `pbam` file.

 Assuming you are not intending anyone to be able to restore the information contained in the `bam` file, you are done.
 If you need to be able to reverse the transformation, you will need to create a `diff` file corresponding to your `bam`.

+Note that if your `bam` file was aligned to human transcriptome, then you can use the workflow located in `wdl/transcriptome/make_pbam_transcriptome.wdl`.
+For single-cell RNA-Seq data that was aligned to human reference genome using STAR, you can still use the workflow located in `wdl/genome/make_pbam_genome.wdl`.

 ## Making diff